How to Fix a Windows 10 Critical Error

 As the computer restarts, see if you get the Critical Error message.
 If the message is gone, repeat the steps above, but this time “enable” each app one at a time until you find the app causing the error.

-Until you determine which app is interfering, you will need to use your computer in the Clean Boot state.
-If this method did not work, continue to the next method.
+You must use your computer in the Clean Boot state until you determine which app is interfering.
+If this method does not work, continue to the following method.

 Fix #6: Update or Uninstall a Third-Party Antivirus